Steam Hardware Survey leaks your local user name

 },

 As you can see the data that is uploaded to Valve's servers contains the name of the local user's account.
-For some users, especially on workplace provided machines, this will be their full name including the first name and the last name.
+For some users this could be their full name including the first name and the last name.
 The data appears to be the result of executing the ls command so it appears to deliberately include the local username on top of including it indirectly by collecting absolute paths.
-This makes the claims of the data being anonymous seem to be outright false.

 If you want to see what data is collected by Steam on your machine then similar information can be found by selecting Help and then System Information in Steam's main window at any time.
 This data appears to be identical to the data sent during Steam Hardware Survey.
-Some of the results of the survey are available online.
+Some of the results of the survey (not the raw data I believe, don't worry) are available online if someone is curious.

 2021-05-08